MINISTRY OF PETROLEUM & NATURAL GAS

 Container Materials:

-Containers for Petroleum Class B and Class C must be made of steel
+- Containers for Petroleum Class B and Class C must be made of steel or iron and must be approved by the Chief Controller.

 -